 Millions of slaves were given their freedom over the years, and ex-slaves – freedmen and freedwomen, they were called – formed a significant proportion of the entire population of the empire.
 Some freedmen became very rich; many others made a moderate living in their trade.
 It seems clear that many freedmen were given a helping hand by their former masters, and so had a clear advantage in making their way in the world over many of those who had been born free.

 Within the free population of the empire there were many divisions in wealth and status.
 The most obvious of these, as ever, was between the minority of rich, on the one hand, and the majority of poor on the other.
-Most of the poor worked on the land as peasant farmers or landless labourers; a minority worked in the towns and cities as craftsmen and labourers.
+Most of the poor worked on the land as peasant farmers or landless laborers; a minority worked in the towns and cities as craftsmen and laborers.
 The rich were mostly all landowners.
 In the cities, merchants and officials conducted their business, but they too would have been buying land as soon as they could, as in pre-industrial societies it is by far the safest and most socially-acceptable form of investment.

 Side by side with large landed estates were many independent farms worked by free peasants.
 Sometimes these were tenant farmers cultivating land belonging to a landowner; sometimes they owned their own small farms.